frragone/exalt-project.github.io/pages/4_Positions.md

 ## Position 4: attribution of low Antarctic sea ice

-Main affiliation: UCLouvain
+*Main affiliation*: UCLouvain

-Secondary affiliation: UNamur
+*Secondary affiliation*: UNamur

-Keywords: Attribution, Extreme-value theory, Non-stationariy, Sea ice extent, Tail dependence
+*Keywords*: Attribution, Extreme-value theory, Non-stationariy, Sea ice extent, Tail dependence

 *Description of work*: The PhD candidate will use multivariate techniques to obtain better insight in the nature of Antarctic extreme sea ice states and to arrive at a robust and precise attribution statement of recent record lows.
 Regional aspects are key to understand Antarctic sea ice dynamics.
 The Southern Ocean is comprised of several sub-basins.
 The seasonal development of sea ice, as well as its inter-annual variability, are dictated by processes that are basin-specific.
 The PhD candidate will characterise the tail dependence between the sea ice extent in these five sub-basins and select appropriate multivariate extreme-value